How to Sell Electronics for Cash Before They End Up in a Landfill

 How to receive payment From Facebook: Facebook is rolling out a payment feature for buyers/sellers, but it’s not typically something you would use to sell your electronics locally.
 Instead, discuss pricing with your buyer and request cash at your place of meeting.

 Final Tips When Selling Electronics

-It’s important to be honest when trading or selling electronics.
-If your technology doesn’t work or has imperfections or glitches, make sure your buyer knows this ahead of time!
-You can end up losing time and money if your device is not as described.
+It’s important to be honest when trading or selling used electronics.
+If your technology doesn’t work or has imperfections or glitches, make sure your buyer knows this ahead of time.
+You can end up losing time and money if your device isn’t as described.

-Be sure to check the prices of similar technology on multiple platforms before listing your item.
+Be sure to check the prices of similar items on multiple platforms before listing yours.
 If you want the best price available versus a quick, hassle-free experience, then price comparison is important.
-Plus, if you list your electronics with pricing that is outrageously high, then your electronics won’t sell.
+If you list your devices with an outrageously high price, they won’t sell.
 Knowing comparable prices will help you set a fair price, allowing you to make the most money.

-When selling electronics directly to a consumer, always wait for payment confirmation before shipping your device.
-If you’re working with a company for a trade-in credit or cash offer, then you will need to send your device before receiving payment.
+When selling electronics directly to a consumer, wait for payment confirmation before shipping your device.
+However, if you’re working with a company to trade in electronics for credit or cash, then you’ll need to send your devices before receiving payment.

 Selling platforms that process payment online almost always charge a seller fee.
-That’s perfectly normal but not to be ignored.
-Make sure to research your fees and shipping costs before setting your price or you could end up paying to sell electronics online.
+That’s just part of the process.
+Make sure to research your fees and shipping costs before setting your price, or you could end up with a much lower profit.

 If you’re trying to sell electronics for the first time, don’t stress.
 It may seem intimidating, but if you understand the terms and requirements, it’s quite manageable.
 Choose the platform that works best for you and will get you the most profit.

 Once you’ve earned extra cash for that old smartphone, tablet, or TV, you’ll want to keep selling instead of trashing your used items.